Linguapress.com home

 FAST FOOD, OK ?

 In Britain, a lot of people say that teenagers do not eat good food.
-Television chefs have tried to encourage teenagers and young people to eat better food; but still, large numbers of British youth prefer a daily diet of hamburgers and other fast food.
-Freeway magazine asked some British teenagers for their opinion on the matter.
+Television chefs have tried to encourage teenagers and young people to eat better food; but still, lots of young people in Britain prefer a daily diet of hamburgers and other fast food.
+Freeway magazine asked some British teenagers for their opinion about "fast food".

 GORDON: I don't have anything against it, really!
 It's O.K!
 I mean, you hear people saying it's all junk food, but most of the time it tastes good.
 Though I wouldn't want to live off it all the time!